-Detailed information on the humane killing of cane toads is available in the Australian Government publication, Standard Operating Procedure for the Humane Field Euthanasia of Cane Toads which has been based on a comparative study of the humaneness of a range of different cane toad killing methods.
-Three methods are listed in the SOP as being conditionally acceptable:
+Detailed information on the humane killing of cane toads is available in the Australian Government publication, Standard Operating Procedure for the Humane Field Euthanasia of Cane Toads (SOP) which has been based on a comparative study of the humaneness of a range of different cane toad killing methods.

 How do I know when a cane toad is dead?

-When using any killing method, it is essential that you confirm that the animal has died before disposing of its body.
+When using any killing method, it is essential to confirm that the animal has died before disposing of its body.
 Determining death can be difficult with amphibians as their heart rate is difficult to detect and respiration can occur through the skin as well as the lungs.
-Absence of all of the following signs will confirm that the cane toad is dead (remember that you should wear thick plastic gloves when handling cane toads):
+Absence of all of the following signs will confirm that the cane toad is dead (remember to wear thick plastic gloves when handling cane toads):

 Always check for these signs and do not assume an animal is dead just because it is not moving or apparently not breathing.
-If any of these signs are detected, then you should repeat the killing procedure used.
+If any of these signs are detected, then the killing procedure must be repeated.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.